Audiveris/audiveris/docs/_pages/advanced/samples.md

 You do so from the book repository interface, by selecting the pulldown menu `Repository | Push to Global`.

-If you leave a repository with unsaved modifications, you will be prompted to save them or to forget them.

 [Folders]:  /folders/essential.md